-In the first stage, the resulting left and right ear mixtures are analyzed using an auditory periphery model.
+In the first stage, an auditory periphery model is used to obtain a frequency decomposition of the left and right ear mixtures.
 Then, for each frequency channel, normalized cross-correlation functions between the two ear signals are computed in consecutive time frames.
 The time lag of a peak in the cross-correlation function is a candidate for ITD estimation.
-At high frequencies multiple peaks are present and this creates ambiguity in localization.
-We resolve this ambiguity by using IID information.
+At higher frequencies, multiple peaks are present and this creates ambiguity in localization.
+In addition, IID is computed using the energy ratio between the two ears independently in each T-F unit.

-Channel selection comprises the second stage of our system.
+Frequency channel selection comprises the second stage of our system.
 This stage attempts to select reliable channels defined as those dominated primarily by only one source while removing the more corrupted ones.
 Here, we use the height of the peak in the cross-correlation function as a measure of channel reliability.
 The third stage is the multichannel integration of location information.
-The conventional approach is to summate the cross-correlation functions across all frequency channels [18].
+The conventional approach is to summate the cross-correlation functions across all frequency channels [23].
 A peak in the summary cross-correlation suggests an active source while the height of the peak indicates its likelihood.
 This approach, however, under-utilizes the location information in individual frequency channels.
 In our system, we consider the statistical distribution of the ITD-IID estimates.
-Given a configuration hypothesis, we first formulate the probability of each channel supporting the hypothesis and then employ an integration method to produce the likelihood of observing the configuration.
-For configurations with more than one active source a gating mechanism is used to associate the observations with one of the sources.
+Given a configuration hypothesis, we first formulate the observation probability of each channel supporting the hypothesis and then employ an integration method to produce the likelihood of observing the configuration.
+For configurations with more than one active source, a gating mechanism is used to associate the observations with one of the sources.

 The last stage of the algorithm is to form azimuth tracks in a continuous HMM framework.
-We propose an HMM model that allows jumping between subspaces within each of which only a subset of the total number of sources is active.
-The framework combines the likelihood model from the previous stage, a model for the dynamics of source motion and jump probabilities between the individual subspaces.
+We propose an HMM model that allows jumping between subspaces within which only a subset of the total number of sources is active.
+The framework combines the likelihood model from the previous stage, a model for the dynamics of source motion, and jump probabilities between the individual subspaces.
 Finally, optimal azimuth tracks are obtained using the Viterbi decoding algorithm.